Turun/GrepolisMap/README.md

 - Selections that combine Constraints with OR instead of with AND.
 I can't think of a good way to mix AND and OR in one selection, but a selection purely with OR would be helpful for situations like showing all cities that are part of one of several alliances.
 In a way this is already possible by simply creating several selections with the same color, but it is tedious to do so.

-- Persist settings (at the moment Server, Dark mode/light mode, cache size) across app restarts.
-Not hard to do, I just need to get to it.
-Will need Serde library for this.

 - Telemetry.
 I want to know which versions are in use and what kind of Selections the typical user uses.
 No personal information will be collected, I don't think I even need to log the IP addresses.
 But I don't even have a server set up at the moment, so idk when I get to this point.

 - Export and import one Selection/all Selections as text.
 We'll simply use the Serde library for this.
 Don't know where exactly I want to put this.
 Maybe a menu option?
 "Import Selection>From Clipboard/From File (opens file picker)" and a corresponding "Export Selection>All/Selection1/Selection2/..."